Thursday, July 8, 2021

 What the RP' Interval Tells Us in Figure-3:

-The KEY to the probable etiology for each of the regular SVT rhythms shown in Figure-3 lies with the relative length of the RP' interval.
+The KEY to the probable etiology for each of the regular SVT rhythms shown in Figure-3 lies with he relative length of the RP' interval

-• ECG #3 in Figure-3 shows a moderately long RP’ interval.
-This suggests that there may be an AP (Accessory Pathway) participating in the reentry pathway.
-Because the AP lies outside of the AV node — the time to circulate around the reentry pathway and conduct back to the atria (retrograde) is longer than when the entire reentry circuit is contained within the AV node.
+• ECG #3 in Figure-3 shows a moderately long RP' interval.
+This suggests that there may be an AP (Accessory Pathway) participating in the reentry pathway — and that the type of reentry SVT is AVRT.
+Because the AP lies outside of the AV node with AVRT — the time to circulate around the reentry pathway and conduct back to the atria (retrograde) is longer than when the entire reentry circuit is contained within the AV node.
 As a result, the retrograde P wave will often be seen to occur within the ST segment, instead of notching the terminal portion of the QRS complex.
 A follow-up ECG was done on this patient, and did indeed show WPW (See My Comment in the October 16, 2019 post of Dr. Smith's ECG Blog).

 • ECG #4 in Figure-1 either shows a very long RP’ interval or an Atrial Tachycardia.
 Although definitive distinction between an ectopic ATach vs a reentrant SVT rhythm would require EP study — I favor the diagnosis of a reentrant SVT because: i) the shape of the ST segments in ECG #4, leading up to the large negative deflection highlighted by RED arrows looks more like retrograde activity; andii) If the rhythm was ectopic ATach, we'd have to postulate huge negative P waves!
 Therefore IF we are indeed seeing a very long RP' interval in ECG #4 — then this would represent the far less common "fast-slow" form of AVNRT — in which the impulse travels first down the “fast” AV nodal pathway — and back up the “slow” AV nodal pathway.
 Retrograde conduction back up the “slow” AV nodal pathway would account for the very long RP’ interval.